GERSL/Cmask/README.md

 </table>

 **Data**

+Example data will come soon.

-Training data will be updated soon.
+Training data will come soon.

 Validation data are available at this [Google Drive](https://drive.google.com/open?id=1b-U2bxf3l2b2w3meSFcVwYZJiCt25VeO).

 Gobal mask for places where water vapor regressor should be included in Cmask is available at this [Google Drive](https://drive.google.com/open?id=13ucOF5kKfrAxXNEVMPh4nJea3UGXiiGR)